fraserreed/feature-flag/README.md

 echo (int) $featureFlag->isEnabled( 'feature-five' ) . " should be false\n";
 ```

-This can be extended an put in a view helper in most frameworks.
+This can be extended and put in a view helper in most frameworks.

 ## Tests